-Property for sale in Spain has long been a hot favourite for foreign buyers, particularly in the southern region of Andalucía (Costa del Sol) since the introduction of packaged tours began in the 1960’s.
+Property for sale in Spain has long been a hot favorite for foreign buyers, particularly in the southern region of Andalucía (Costa del Sol) since the introduction of packaged tours began in the 1960’s.
 Especially holiday apartments and houses in Spain are most preferred.

-Spain’s impetus to the new wave of tourism was the beginning of a then-growing hotel industry, the government - who saw tourism revenues as an economic stimulus - and advancements in aviation technology.
+Spain’s impetus to the new wave of tourism was the beginning of the then-growing hotel industry, the government - who saw tourism revenues as an economic stimulus - and advancements in aviation technology.
 For the first time, higher capacity passenger aircraft and faster travel times created the necessary economies of scale to launch travel into the everyday affordability of the middle-class.

 A lifestyle privilege once reserved for the wealthy was now accessible to the mainstream consumer.
-Affordable and convenient, international travel bolstered the global tourism industry in tandem with the ease on the movement of foreign currency.
+Affordable and convenient, international travel bolstered the global tourism industry in tandem with the ease of the movement of foreign currency.
 This confluence of events made Spain the ‘go-to’ destination for sun-starved Europeans and global travels eager to explore Spain’s rich history and UNESCO world heritage sites.